Oļegs Laizāns: FK Ventspils

 At the start of 2011, after some ups-and-downs in the football career, Oļegs was signed by another Latvian Higher League club FK Ventspils, who were completing their squad for the upcoming season.
 Right after joining Laizāns proved his ability, becoming a first eleven player.
 All in all he played 30 matches that season and scored 3 goals, also being elected the captain of the team.
 This year turned out to be really lucky, as he not only managed to become the champion of the league but also won the Latvian Cup.
 After a very good season he was included in both - LFF and sportacentrs.com championship all-star teams and was also named the biggest surprise of the season by fans via sportacentrs.com.

 ŁKS Łódź

 On 16 February 2012 Laizāns joined the Polish Ekstraklasa club ŁKS Łódź.
 He made his debut 2 days later in a league match against Polonia Warsaw, playing 90 minutes and collecting a yellow card in a 0–2 loss.
 All in all he played 9 league matches for LKS, leaving the team after its relegation to the I liga in July 2012.

 Yenisey Krasnoyarsk

 Laizāns joined the Russian National Football League club Yenisey Krasnoyarsk on 7 July 2012.
 In his first season with the club Laizāns scored 2 goals in 23 league matches.

 International career

 Laizāns has represented Latvia at all youth level national teams and received his first call-up for the senior national team in 2011 for a friendly match against Finland on 10 August.
-As of June 2016 he has played 23 international matches for Latvia, scoring no goals yet.
+He made a total of 54 appearances for Latvia, scoring no goals yet.